 AusTender is a free procurement information system operated by the Australian Government.
 It provides centralised publication of Australian Government business opportunities, annual procurement plans and contracts awarded.

-If you have registered as a user on AusTender, AusTender can automatically match business opportunities with the areas of interest that are specified in the profile for your business when you registered.
+If you have registered as a user on AusTender, AusTender will automatically match business opportunities with the areas of interest specified in the profile for your business when you registered.
 You will be sent an email summarising ATMs that match your profile along with links to download the ATM documents and details about who to contact if you have any questions about the opportunity.

-You will find all open approaches to the market advertised online through AusTender (www.tenders.gov.au).
+You will find all open approaches to the market advertised online through AusTender.